top of page

 I have several different circles.
 The childhood neighborhood friend.
 The school friends.
 The college friends.
 Work friends.
 The online friend I made over comments on her chronic illness blog more than a decade ago.
 Some 'friends of the road' that I met in my long nomadic journey across 5 countries and 10 cities transformed into 'friends of the heart'.
 The extended circles of my friends' friends.
 The cousins.
 The neighbors.
 The spouse's colleague who became a friend.
 Protégés.

 Women's spaces are where stories are shared.
-Where we sit with each other’s heartbreak and wins.
-Where one woman says, “I don’t know if I can do this,” and others remind her she already is.
+Where we sit with each other’s heartbreaks and wins.
+Where someone says, “I don’t know if I can do this,” and others remind her she already is doing it, and they are with her.
 It’s mutual.
 Also, no one is “the strong one” all the time.
-We take turns being the steady voice.
+We take turns being the stronger voice.

 Oh, and then there’s the generational support.
 The mothers, aunties and grandmothers.
 Be it asking if you ate or offering you food.
 Or giving you emotional support and wise advice.
-Or silently listening to you.
-That’s a kind of wisdom I’ve grown to value more with each passing year.
-And the inspiring young girls I am an auntie to—I learn so much from them!
+Or listening to you.
+This wisdom I’ve grown to value more with each passing year.
+And the inspiring young girls I am an "auntie" to—I learn so much from them!

 Start By Being of Service Yourself

 Start with goodwill, selflessness, and compassion.
-You build these circles: one relationship at a time, putting in a recurring deposit of affection, care, and service over the years and decades.
+You build these circles: one relationship at a time, putting in a recurring deposit of affection and service over the years and decades.
 And years later, you can see the wealth of the support you have.